This post contains affiliate links. Please see our disclosure policy.

 Thumbprint cookies filled with white chocolate lines up in a row on a linen napkin.

-• Don't over bake the cookies until they are hard.
+• Don’t over bake the cookies: Thumbprints won’t spread as much as other cookies and since they are already brown, timing is more important than visual cues.
+Baking them even an extra minute until they are firm on the cookie sheet will result in dense cookies.
 Remove cookies from the oven while they are still slightly soft.

-• Once out of the oven, take your teaspoon and gently press down your 'thumbprint' again.
-Don't go lower than halfway through the cookie.
+• Re-shape thumbprint after baking: Once out of the oven, take your teaspoon and gently press down your ‘thumbprint’ again.
+Don’t go lower than halfway through the cookie.

-• Allow the cookies to cool completely before filling the center with the eggnog white chocolate.
+• Cool Completely: Allow the cookies to cool completely before filling the center with the eggnog white chocolate.

-• Transfer eggnog white chocolate to a piping bag.
-Snip off just the tip of the bag and fill in the thumbprint of each cooled cookie. ( A spoon works too!)
+• Pipe the chocolate filling for neatness: Transfer the eggnog white chocolate to a piping bag, snip off just the tip of the bag and fill in the thumbprint of each cooled cookie.
+Warm eggnog chocolate will pipe smoother!
+(A spoon works too, but it’s messier.)

 How to Store Cookies